Be the first to know

 Sign up for a weekly dose of tech hiring news and updates.

 In the last few years, remote work has steadily been on the rise.
 In this quickly changing world, working from home (also know as WFH) is a very real part of our lives.
-Due to COVID-19, conducting remote interviews has become a standard.
+Due to COVID-19, conducting remote technical interviews has become the standard.

 First things first, it’s important to get clear on who you’re hiring and what essential part they will play in the remote team.
 Having a custom decision-making matrix for remote candidates is a great way to make sure that you’re making good hiring decisions.

 Creating an internal scorecard helps you to get clear on what you’re hiring employees for.
 For each candidate, make a note of each point for that particular role:

 - Key performance indicators and how to track them

 - The outcomes for the first three months and over a period of a year